-- 13.1 Purpose - a.
-To comply with the Occupational Safety and Health Act (OSHA) on the Bloodborne Pathogens Standard, Regulation Section 1910.1030 - b.
-To provide education to aid prevention of exposure to bloodborne pathogens that students may encounter in the clinical setting or on campus. - c.
-To provide guidelines on immediate response to exposure and prophylactic treatment, if indicated, as outlined by the Center for Disease Control (CDC). - d.
-To provide guidelines on appropriate follow-up to exposure. - 13.2 Education - Nursing students are at risk of exposure to bloodborne pathogens in their clinical experiences.
+- a.
+Nursing students are at risk of exposure to bloodborne pathogens in their clinical experiences.
 Nursing students will be provided education on the Bloodborne Pathogens Standard to have the knowledge to function safely in the nursing program. - b.
 All nursing students will participate in an educational session on standard precautions, bloodborne pathogens and use of personal protective equipment.
 Educational session(s) will be conducted via an agency orientation for nursing students, in skills laboratory, or in both areas.
-The students will sign a form documenting completion of these educational sessions. - 13.3 Immediate Response and Follow-Up to Exposure - a.
+The students will sign a form documenting completion of these educational sessions.

+12.3 Immediate Response and Follow-Up to Exposure

+- a.
 Guidelines for response to exposure are based on current CDC guidelines. - b.
-Immediately following exposure to blood: - Wash needlesticks and cuts with soap and water.

-- Flush splashes to the nose, mouth, or skin with water. - Irrigate eyes with clean water, saline, or sterile irrigants. - c.
+Immediately following exposure to blood: - Wash needlesticks and cuts with soap and water. - Flush splashes to the nose, mouth, or skin with water. - Irrigate eyes with clean water, saline, or sterile irrigants. - c.
 Report the exposure to the clinical instructor or skills laboratory instructor immediately.
 The instructor in turn reports the incident to the nursing program administrator and, if at an affiliating agency, an appropriate supervisor or unit manager. - d.
 It is the student's responsibility to follow post-exposure protocol of the agency/institution in which the exposure occurred: - The student having an exposure incident at a clinical agency will follow that agency's post-exposure protocol. - If an affiliating agency does not have a protocol, or if the exposure occurred in skills laboratory, the student should report to the Elliott School of Nursing office and follow the University's protocol. - e.
-Documentation of the exposure incident is to be submitted within 24 hours, following the steps listed, and completing the appropriate forms as required by the University. - 13.4 Student Responsibility and Liability
+Documentation of the exposure incident is to be submitted within 24 hours, following the steps listed, and completing the appropriate forms as required by the University.

+12.4 Student Responsibility and Liability